leverj/ordersigner-daemon/performance_tests/README.rst

     pip install -r requirements.txt

-The daemon tests can run in Python 2 or Python 3, however the integrated test will only run in Python 3.
+The tests can be run using Python 3.8 or later (earlier versions might work but are unsupported).